The University of Michigan Student Rights and Student Records

 A student is an individual for whom the University maintains education records and who is or has been enrolled in and attended credit bearing courses at the University.

 Directory information may appear in public documents and may otherwise be released to individuals outside the University without the student's specific consent.
-The University of Michigan has designated the following items as directory information: name, address and telephone number, UM school or college, class level, major field, dates of attendance at the University of Michigan, current enrollment status, degree(s) received and date(s) awarded, honors and awards received, participation in recognized activities, previous school(s) attended, height and weight of members of intercollegiate athletic teams.
+The University of Michigan has designated the following items as directory information: name, address, e-mail address, telephone number, UM school or college, class level, major field, dates of attendance at the University of Michigan, current enrollment status, degree(s) received and date(s) awarded, honors and awards received, participation in recognized activities, previous school(s) attended, height and weight of members of intercollegiate athletic teams.

 Non-disclosure of directory information may be requested by currently enrolled students.
 Non-disclosure means the University may not release any directory information about the student, except as permitted under the provisions of FERPA.
 The University may not even acknowledge to third parties that the person is a student.